iamromulan/cellular-modem-wiki/README.md

 ```bash
 AT+QPRTPARA=1
 ```
-If you are running into this still and the above did not work, a quick and easy hack is to install the ttl mod, but uncomment the line in `ttl-override` (which gets pushed to `/etc/initscripts/ttl-override`):
+If you are running into this still and the above did not work, a quick and easy hack is to install the [TTL Override:](#installing-ttl-override), but uncomment the line in `ttl-override` (which gets pushed to `/etc/initscripts/ttl-override`):
 * Note that if this ttl mod is installed, then the simpleadmin web GUI's TTL will not work (covered later in this doc)

 ```bash